KwameTaylor/bachelorette-predictor/README.md

 * Practice presentation & type up speaker notes

 **Things I'll save for future iterations for the sake of time:**
-* Incorporate more of the data, including more features
+* Incorporate more of the existing data
 * Add feature: contestant's hometown's proximity to that season's bachelorette's hometown
 * Add feature: Received a first impression rose
 * Add analysis of the data as a time series (sampled by week)